dchid/AWS-Notes/Networking/ELB.md

   - Spread traffic across multiple Availability Zones
   - Separate public and private traffic
 - ELB is an AWS managed service
+- Has access logs to view detailed information about requests sent to the ELB

 ## Health Checks